AFRICA

 • real estate agreements once they have become legally valid by entry into the cadastral register; and

-• agreements on the transformation, integration or formation of an undertaking, and enterprise agreements within the meaning of Sections 291 and 292 of the German Stock Corporation Act, once they have become legally valid by entry into the appropriate register.
+• agreements on the transformation, integration or formation of an undertaking, and inter-company agreements within the meaning of Sections 291 and 292 of the German Stock Corporation Act, once they have become legally valid by entry into the appropriate register.

 The process – phases and deadlines